Trump administration removes senior defense officials and installs loyalists, triggering alarm at Pentagon

 Some officials have also questioned whether Miller has the experience to step in for Esper, even if in an acting capacity.

-The official said that while Miller was a nice guy, he described Miller as a "tool" and "vassal of the NSC" put in to get the job done they wanted to have some
+The official said that while Miller was a nice guy, he described Miller as a "tool" and "vassal of the NSC" put in to get the job done.

 The official added that no one at the Pentagon has an understanding as to what the grand plan is.

-Note: This story has been updated with additional developments, background information and context.